im-ant/ClinVar_PathoID/README.md

 4. Follow the prompts from the program.
 The output file(s) will be found in the same directory as the input files.

+5. Make sure you have a good stable internet connection while the program runs!

 # Note on variant annotation formatting
 Below are the steps taken (in the order they appear in) to format each detailed variant annotation into what is inputted into ClinVar to search.